willieloea/e2e_exploration/README.md

 ### 1.3 Expo (bare)
 #### Definition
-A wrapper around React Native (command line tools, library for running RN apps)
+A wrapper around React Native (command line tools, library for running RN apps).
+Expo is a bunch of tools that makes developing RN apps easier, including file routing, and live testing of your app on your phone (with the Expo Go app).

 ### 1.4 Detox
 #### Definition